Wirpy/Space-Station-13-Sprite-Archive/README.md

-# Space-Station-13-Sprite-Archive

-The Space Station 13 sprite trove
+Space Station 13 Sprite Collection

-An sprite archive started by Legionrus

-The number 1 spot for SS13 specific sprite references.

-Includes cool sprite sheets of related sprits made by legionrus

-Want to contribute?
-Just make a pr with sprites you've collected or made.
+This is an collection of sprites, collected by legionrus from various artists / servers that exist within the Space Station 13 community.
+He's also made various sprite sheets of related sprites included in this git.

+These sprites are meant to be used as inspiration / reference.
+If you wish to use any of the sprites for a server, I suggest contacting the original artist/codebase.

+perhaps in the future I will re-organize it and add more sprite to this archive.